 The official opening was made by former England cricket international Tom Cartwright in July 1998 with Mrs Dorothy Taylor the guest of honour.
 The facilities were now good enough to host representative matches, with the full range of Flintshire County junior and senior sides playing matches at Pen-y-Gelli.

-An artificial practice net was added to the ground in 1998.
-Work on two new static nets continues in preparation for the 2007 season.
+An artificial practice net was added to the ground in 1998 and two static practice nets were added in subsequent years along with a portable net.